kalukal/Powerbi/README.md

-# HR Project
+# HR Analysis Project
-This contains powerbi dashboards
+This dashboard shows the attinution from a complany,